 Government agencies are all about mission statements and mandates.
 They’re essential for making sure services are delivered effectively and on budget.
 They also help define how things get done.
 Agencies must define their SecOps mission statement so they can achieve true automation and more effective security operations, regardless of technology platforms and data streams so they can deliver on the mandate to “thump the bad guys.”

-Chris Calvert, co-founder and VP of product strategy at Respond Software.
+Chris Calvert is co-founder and CTO of Respond Software.